streamnsight/cert-manager-webhook-oci/README.md

 This solver can be used when you want to use cert-manager with Oracle Cloud Infrastructure as a DNS provider.

+## Changes from upstream

+The [original code](https://gitlab.com/dn13/cert-manager-webhook-oci) is not under active maintenance, these are some minor fixes to make it compatible with recent Kubernetes and Cert Manager:

+* [Fixes by Tyler Lawson](https://gitlab.com/lawsontyler/cert-manager-webhook-oci) to support newer OCI APIs
+* Fixes to RBAC to support newer versions of Kubernetes
+* GitHub actions to build the container image and Helm repo.

 ## Requirements
 -   [go](https://golang.org/) >= 1.13.0 *only for development*
 -   [helm](https://helm.sh/) >= v3.0.0